Eric-McKinney/AMP/README.md

 speaker.py deals with the Spotify API

-cred.py contains the creditials for the Spotify API
+cred.py contains the credentials for the Spotify API